First Kobakhidze government

 The first government of Irakli Kobakhidze was the government of Georgia, led by Irakli Kobakhidze as the Prime Minister.
 It was formed by the members of the ruling Georgian Dream party.
 Kobakhidze was nominated as prime minister by the Georgian Dream party on 1 February 2024.
-He presented his government composition and programme to the Parliament of Georgia on 2 February 2024.
+He presented his government's composition and programme to the Parliament of Georgia on 2 February 2024.
 The cabinet was confirmed by the Parliament of Georgia following the pre-confirmation hearings on 8 February 2024.
 It succeeded the Second Garibashvili government after Irakli Garibashvili's resignation on 29 January 2024.